-This isn’t same level as North Korea and Iraq, which are both at Level 4, but Level 3 is still the US government’s way of saying “Please don’t travel here right now”.
+This isn’t same level as North Korea and Iraq, which are both at Level 4, but Level 3 is still the US government’s way of saying “Be careful about traveling to China”.

 Recommendation for China Travelers

-If you absolutely must travel to China right now (mostly for work or business), here are a few recommendations and precautions you can take:
+If you still plan to travel to China right now, here are a few recommendations and precautions you can take:

 - Avoid Sick People and Animals: Try to avoid hospitals and don’t go to places where there are animals, either alive or as uncooked meat.
 If you do go to a hospital or you’re particularly worried about the virus, wear a good antiviral face mask (not just a pollution mask).